bobllor/macdeploy/README.md

 - Uses HTTPS for encrypted communications.
 - Customizable YAML configuration.

+***DISCLAIMER***: MacDeploy is provided only to automate MacBook deployment.
+Securing and management of the hardware itself is the responsibility of the user.

-***DISCLAIMER***: The HTTPS file server was built with the intention to be running on a *secure, private network*.
+The HTTPS file server was built with the intention to be running on a *secure, private network*.
-There is no additional security implemented to handle a public facing server.
+There is *no additional security* implemented to handle a public facing server.

 ### Powered By